trufnetwork/sdk-go/docs/stream-permissions.md

 # Stream Permissions in TN

-The Truf Network (TN) provides granular control over stream access and visibility.
+The TRUF.NETWORK (TN) provides granular control over stream access and visibility.
 This document outlines the permission system, how to configure it, and best practices for securing your streams.

 ## Permission Types